HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 ]);
 ```

-**Test**: Spawn a mouse, it should go touch the cheese and then proceed to the exit.
+**Test**: Spawn a mouse.
+It should go touch the cheese and then proceed to the exit.

 ## Patrol